sunnypatell/securebank-ctf/README.md

 Each member of the team will create either a write-up or a video walkthrough, showing how to solve the challenge that was created by one of their teammates.

 A write-up is a step-by-step guide that shows how to solve the challenge, often with screenshots of every step along the way.
 A video walkthrough is similar, but a screen capture of the process of solving it.
 In both cases, it is recommended that you fully solve the challenge before you attempt the write-up.
 However, keep notes of what commands you used as you solve the challenge, to make it easier to create the write-up/walkthrough.
+The final write-up will be in its own folder, in a file named `WRITEUP.md` within that folder.
+Any supplemental files needed as part of your write-up will be included in this folder, also.

+If you are doing a video walkthrough, then you will create a file `WALKTHROUGH_VIDEO.md` file within your folder, instead.
+This file will contain a link to your walkthrough video.
+If you are ok with your walkthrough being made public, I suggest you post it using YouTube.
+If you do not want it to be publicly accessible, then I suggest that you use a Google Drive link for your video.

 _**Note:**  Team members cannot create a write-up or video walkthrough of their own challenge.
 They must solve one of the challenges by the other team member._